coen-hyde/Shanty-Mongo/README.markdown

 	$user->name = 'Bob';
 	$user->save();

-	// Or you can pass an array of data to the constructor as so
+	// Or you can pass an array of data to the constructor as so.
+	// Please be aware passing data into the constructor by passes filtering and validation
+	// It assumes you are passing in a raw 'json' document from mongo
 	$data = array(
 	    'name' => 'Bob'
 	);